-- (i) The Council will continue to investigate and monitor air quality to improve its understanding of air quality issues in the District. - (ii) The Council will promote and advocate adoption of appropriate technology and discharge practices to air, including practices that are the best practicable option to reduce any adverse effect on the environment. - (iii) The Council will investigate the use of incentives to encourage appropriate domestic burning and heating practices under method (ii). - (iv) The Council will develop policies and rules in regional plans and make decisions on resource consent applications to require contaminant discharges to air to adopt the best practicable option to prevent or minimise any actual or likely effect on the environment. - (v) The Council will investigate and, where appropriate, require any financial contribution in respect of the discharge of any contaminant, in order to offset adverse environmental effects and to act as a disincentive for such discharge activities.
+- (i) The Council will continue to investigate and monitor air quality to improve its understanding of air quality issues in the District. - (ii) The Council will promote and advocate adoption of appropriate technology and discharge practices to air, including practices that are the best practicable option to reduce any adverse effect on the environment.

+- (iv) The Council will develop policies and rules in regional plans and make decisions on resource consent applications to require contaminant discharges to air to adopt the best practicable option to prevent or minimise any actual or likely effect on the environment. - (v) The Council will investigate and, where appropriate, require any financial contribution in respect of the discharge of any contaminant, in order to offset adverse environmental effects and to act as a disincentive for such discharge activities.